atecon/PairPlot/README.md

 * **v0.99 (July 2024)**
 	* Add new parameter `title` for setting an overall title
-	* Internal refactoring: Switch to gretl's built-in gridplot aparatus which means that all the graphics file formats supported by gretl can be used.
+	* Internal refactoring: Switch to gretl's built-in gridplot apparatus which means that all the graphics file formats supported by gretl can be used.
 	* It also means that usage via gretlcli in "display" mode works.
 	* In case the user's specification calls for just a single plot, no "multiplot" is created.
 	* The graphical interface is enhanced, with more options.